-The villa’s ocean-inspired theme is in perfect harmony with its seaside location, 150m from a rugged beach in south-west Bali.
+The villa’s ocean-inspired theme is in perfect harmony with its seaside location, 150m from a rugged beach in south-west Bali in Canggu.
 A five-minute stroll along the beach brings you to the remarkable sea temple of Pura Gede Luhur Batungaus, while just a kilometre or so inland from Villa Ombak Putih, encircled by luxuriant rice fields, is the pretty and charmingly traditional Balinese village of Cemagi.

 Bedrooms at Villa Ombak Putih